 In a large mixing bowl, combine softened butter with 1/2 cup of the sugar, 2 tablespoons of the espresso powder and salt.
 Mix just until everything is evenly incorporated.
 Add the egg and use a whisk to blend it into the batter.
 Now add the half and half and vanilla and mix until smooth.

-Add the flour and baking soda and mix just until you no longer see dry spots.
+Add the flour and baking powder and mix just until you no longer see dry spots.
 Then fold in the mini chocolate chips.

 Fill each muffin cup about 3/4 the way up with the batter.
 (This is easily done with an ice-cream scoop.)